 Preheat oven to 375F.
 Brown the onion in a non-stick pan.
 Add it to the rice along with all remaining ingredients.
 Stir well so that seasoning are distributed evenly.
 If mixture appears dry, add a little of the reserved lentil broth.

-Spread mixture into an oiled 9×12-inch pan.
+Spread mixture into an oiled or parchment-covered 9x12-inch pan.
 Use a spatula or knife to score into 12 equal rectangles.
-Spray top lightly with olive oil if desired and bake until top is lightly crispy, about 40 minutes.
+Bake until top is lightly crispy, about 40 minutes.

 Allow to rest for 10 minutes before slicing and serving.